tidymodels/recipes/tests/testthat/_snaps/nnmf_sparse.md

       Error in `step_nnmf_sparse()`:
       Caused by error in `prep()`:
       x The NNMF loadings are missing.
-      i The penalty may have been to high. i Or missing values are present in data.
+      i The penalty may have been too high or missing values are present in data.

 # bake method errors when needed non-standard role columns are missing